 3. Facebook Marketplace – quick, simple and cash in hand

 What’s not to love?
-In my opinion, using Facebook Marketplace is one of the easiest, quickest and most beneficial ways to sell your unwanted things.
+Facebook Marketplace is one of the easiest, quickest and most beneficial ways to sell your unwanted things.

 It’s easy because you can get the buyer to pick the item(s) up from your house or meet at an agreed location, meaning you don’t have to leave the house and go to a post office.
 You can arrange delivery if needs-by, just make sure the buyer is willing to pay you first via PayPal or bank transfer and that you realise postage is nothing to do with Facebook.